gabeg805/Trash/README.md

 Documentation
 =============

-Program documentation can be found in the header of the program.
+Program documentation can be found in the header of the program as well as the usage message.